-Maths - 30 mins As well as Numbots/Study Ladder/Purple Mash Timings are a Practise ordering and counting to 20 and back each day: (10 minutes) guidance. - Clap as you count. - Share books and count objects in the pictures (animals/cars etc).
-(Choose which - Sing songs and counting rhymes. numbers to focus on - Look for numbers in the environment; on car registrations, houses, and based on your child) road signs. bused on gour childs - Bounce a ball every time you count. - Count in a whisper or a shout. - Write numbers to 20 on paper, cut them up and ask a grown up to mix the numbers up, how quickly can you put them in the right order? - Make a number line to 20, cover some numbers, miss one out, find a number. - Choose a number and count on to 20.
-Choose a number and count back to 0. - Count Lego, pasta, buttons, cars or pebbles.
-We would be introducing counting in 2's.
+Maths - 30 mins Timings are a guidance. - Clap as you count. - Share books and counting rhymes.
+As well as Numbots/Study Ladder/Purple Mash Practise ordering and counting to 20 and back each day: (10 minutes) - Clap as you count. - Share books and count objects in the pictures (animals/cars etc). - Sing songs and counting rhymes.

+(Choose which numbers to focus on based on your child)

+- Look for numbers in the environment; on car registrations, houses, and road signs. - Count as you go up and down the stairs. - Count cutlery as you set the table for tea. - Count in 2s.
+Make pairs of socks and count them. - Count in 10s.
+Use actions to help you, 10 touch your head, 20 touch your shoulders and so on to 100. - Write numbers to 20 on paper, cut them up and ask a grown up to mix the numbers up, how quickly can you put them in the right order? - Make a number line to 20, cover some numbers, miss one out, find a number. - Choose a number and count on to 20.
+Choose a number and count back to 0. - Count Lego, pasta, buttons, cars or pebbles. - We would be introducing counting in 2's.
 Use a number line and hide the odd numbers, only count the even numbers.

-Finding 1 more and 1 less: (10 minutes) - Build a tower of bricks, build two more towers one with one less brick and one with one more brick.
-What do you notice? - On a number line pick a number and find the number one less and one more than the number you have chosen. - There are 6 frogs on a log.
-One jumps into the pond, how many are left on the log?
-Can you draw a picture to show the number of frogs?
-Vary the number of frogs each time. - Ask your grown up to tell you a number (1-20).
+Finding 1 more and 1 less: (10 minutes)

+- Build a tower of bricks, build two more towers one with one less brick and one with one more brick.
+What do you notice? - On a number line pick a number and find the number one less and one more than the number you have chosen. - Ask your grown up to tell you a number (1-20).
 Place this number of raisins or cereal pieces on a plate.
 If the grown up says 'one more' add one more and count and say the number.
 If your grown up says 'one less' eat one and then count how many you have left. - Draw a snake with some spots, now draw another snake with 'one more' spot and a snake with 'one less' spot. - Watch Numberblocks episode (Cbeebies).

-Simple addition and subtraction: (10 minutes) - Doubling: Collect a group of objects and another group of objects with the same amount, double 1 makes 2, double 2 makes 4 and so on.
-This is good to do with dominoes and find the matching dots. - Collect two bowls, put 3 bananas in one bowl and 2 apples in the other, how many pieces of fruit do you have altogether?
-This can be repeated with different amounts and various objects. - Hold up 4 fingers on one hand and 2 on the other.
-How many fingers are you holding up altogether?
-Repeat with a different number of fingers each time. - Draw a number line outside using chalk from 0-10 or 0-20.
+Simple addition and subtraction: (10 minutes)

+- Doubling: Collect a group of objects and another group of objects with the same amount, double 1 makes 2, double 2 makes 4 and so on.
+This is good to do with dominoes and find the matching dots. - Make your own paper dominoes and find the doubles. - Draw some ladybirds and divide them in half, draw spots on one-half and the same number of spots on the other half and use them for practising doubling. - Draw a number line outside using chalk from 0-10 or 0-20.
 Stand on 10 or 20 (depending on your number line) ask your grown up to say a number between 0-10 (0-20) and jump back to that number.
-Count your jumps. - Using toy cars park 8 in a pretend garage, 3 drive away - count back from 8 as you take 3 away.
+Count your jumps. - Using toy cars park 8 in a pretend garage, 3 drive away count back from 8 as you take 3 away.
 Vary the numbers each time. - Play simple addition and subtraction games on Topmarks Maths.